Selling a Business May Be Getting A Lot More Expensive — or will it?

-All indications are that changes to the tax code are coming.
-These are needed to fund the sharp uptick in government spending and are generally favored by Democrats, who now control the White House as well as both houses of Congress, albeit tenuously in the case of the Senate.
+As of summer 2021, all indications were that changes to the tax code are coming.
+These were considered necessary to fund the sharp uptick in government spending and are generally favored by Democrats, who control the White House as well as both houses of Congress, albeit tenuously in the case of the Senate.

 According to an overview of the proposed changes by the American Enterprise Institute, a Washington think tank, President Biden's plan would tax capital gains and dividends as ordinary income for taxpayers who report $1 million or more.
 This means that capital gains for high income earners will bump up to 39.6%, the highest tax bracket under the proposal.
 Currently, capital gains are taxed at up to 20%, so this increase would roughly double the current rate.

 So let's say you're selling your business for $10 million and are expecting $9 million at close with the remainder going into a seller note.
 Assuming $8 million in capital gains from the sale and no state capital gains tax, you'd take home $6.4 million under the current tax code and around $4.8 million under the proposed plan.